ericgarciaresearch/noaa_sedna/README.md

 ssh nfs quota -s
 ```

+---

 ## Modules

 Most software is stored in modules.
-To used modules do this once (only need to do it one time but you will need to log out and back in for the changes to take effect the first time):
+To use modules ***do this once*** (only need to do it one time but you will need to log out and back in for the changes to take effect the first time):

 ```
 echo 'export MODULEPATH=${MODULEPATH}:/opt/bioinformatics/modulefiles' >> ~/.bashrc